Bhaskars/puppet_ror_devbox_setup/README.markdown

 Usage :
+1) Download the zip file.

-From a terminal execute  ./install.ubuntu.sh
+2) From a terminal execute "sudo ./install.ubuntu.sh" (For ubuntu users)
+3) After the installation either open a new terminal to have rvm available or execute the following command "source /etc/profile"

 Packages installed :